headbase-app/headbase/packages/server/README.md

-# Localful Server
+# Headbase Server
-The Localful server is developed using Express.js and provides an HTTP API and Websocket server for syncing content between devices, backing up content to the server and managing user accounts.
+The Headbase server is developed using Express.js and provides an HTTP API and Websocket server for syncing content between devices, backing up content to the server and managing user accounts.

 ## Before you begin